typedb/typedb/docs/pages/docs/01-cloud-deployment/gc-deployment.md

 More details on available commands can be found [here](http://dev.grakn.ai/docs/get-started/grakn-console).

+## Connecting to Grakn

+### Using Grakn gRPC

+To enable gRPC communication, traffic on TCP port 48555 needs to be allowed.
+It is not enabled by default.
+To create a suitable firewall rule, please execute the command in the red circle in your terminal:

+![](/images/gc-grpc-firewall-command.png)

+This firewall setting is also available during the [deployment stage](#firewall).

 ## Accessing Grakn
 There are various ways to access Grakn in the cloud.
 Here we will address the most common usage patterns.

-### Using Grakn gRPC client

-To enable gRPC communication, traffic on TCP port 48555 needs to be allowed.
-It is not enabled by default.
-To create a suitable firewall rule, execute the command in the red circle in your terminal:

-![](/images/gc-grpc-firewall-command.png)

 ### Logging in into a node
 You may require a more direct interaction with the database.
 You need to log into a node to achieve that.